 - Improbable Hairstyle: She has two huge tusks note as part of her hairstyle.

-- Instant Awesome, Just Add Dragons: Even works on middle-aged old women!
-It a rematch, she mentions she chose to train Dragons due to being raised listening to tales from her grandparents on the myths of Dialga and Palkia and was since inspired.
+- Instant Awesome, Just Add Dragons: Even works on middle-aged women!
+In a rematch, she mentions she chose to train Dragons because she was raised listening to tales from her grandparents on the myths of Dialga and Palkia and felt inspired.

 - Genre Savvy: Thinking of taking advantage of dragon's new weakness to Fairy?
 Good luck, she leads with Dragalge, and its Sludge Bombs can easily KO your Fairy-Type if you're not careful.
-Ice still presents a problem, with two of her Dragons taking quadruple damage from Ice-type attacks.
+Ice still presents a problem to her, with two of her Dragons taking quadruple damage from Ice-type attacks.

 - Meaningful Name: It comes from dragon, rather obviously.